 Furthermore, there is often a multiplier effect that occurs when you dedicate yourself fully to a given area.
 In many cases, you can achieve more by going all-in on a given task for a few years than by giving it a lukewarm effort for fifty years.
 Maybe it is best to strive for seasons of imbalance and rotate through them as needed.

 For the last five years, I have been in my entrepreneurship season.
 I built a successful business, but it came with costs.
 I turned my friends burner way down and my family burner is only running halfway.

 Work-Life Balance: Which Burners Have You Cut Off?

-The Four Burners Theory reveals an inconsistency everyone must deal with: nobody likes being told they can't have it all, but everyone has constraints on their time and energy.
+The Four Burners Theory reveals a truth everyone must deal with: nobody likes being told they can't have it all, but everyone has constraints on their time and energy.
 Every choice has a cost.